Thank you for taking the time to get to know me more! I like to describe myself in three As.

 Welcome to my website!

-Engelmann spent the past year severing as the Community Engagement Intern at Guerilla Opera, where she was responsible for creating the organization’s monthly artist-focused newsletter and completed a case study on leveraging Patreon for arts organizations.
+Engelmann previously served as the Community Engagement Intern at Guerilla Opera, where she was responsible for creating the organization’s monthly artist-focused newsletter and completed a case study on leveraging Patreon for arts organizations.
 Additionally, she served as the Assistant to Productions in the Voice Department at Longy School of Music, managing rehearsal schedules, resolving conflicts, and overseeing production marketing.

 Engelmann has held roles such as the Marketing Graduate Fellow at Longy School of Music, Physical Graffiti’s Executive Director (2021 - 2022) -during her term was awarded “Most Improved Organization of the Year” by Millikin University.
 She also held roles such as the Marketing and Health & Wellness Director (2022 - 2023) for Physical Graffiti, and President (2022) and Vice President of Public Relations (2021) for Alpha Chi Omega Upsilon.
 In 2022, she was awarded "Best Marketing and Outreach Program" by Millikin University for her work in raising awareness during Sexual Assault Awareness Month.